Hearing Aid Specialist in Orange County, CA

 - Directional microphones to improve one’s ability to hear in an environment with substantial background noise

 - Telephone adapters to make it easier to hear while on the telephone

 - Bluetooth compatibility to provide a convenient interface for devices such as cell phones

 Schedule a Hearing Aid Assessment

-To make an appointment for a Hearing Aid assessment at one of our SoCal offices, give us a call at one of our five southern California ENT clinics or make an appointment online today!
-We have offices in Los Alamitos, Long Beach, Huntington Beach, Torrance, and Newport Beach.
+To make an appointment for a Hearing Aid assessment with one of our board-certified audiologists at one of our SoCal offices, give us a call at one of our southern California ENT clinics or make an appointment online today!
+We have offices in Newport Beach, Los Alamitos, Long Beach, and Huntington Beach.